munozirianni1988/CYF-Workshops/node-review/readme.md

 Welcome to Node Workshop Level 100.

 Take a look at `package.json`.
 And take a look at `app.js`.

 ## Questions

 a) Analyse and then predict what will happen when you run the command `node app.js` inside the `node-review` directory.

 Think carefully about the current files and folders you've got in the `node-review` directory.

 {YOUR_ANSWER_HERE}
+Nothing will happen because there is no dependencies and scripts installed in the package.json.

 b) How can you can resolve this problem?

+Installing NPM